 The Three B's

-Objects: A belt, a ball, and a Bible
+Bread, a ball, and a Bible

-Scripture: If a son shall ask bread of any of you that is a father, will he give him a stone?
+If a son shall ask bread of any of you that is a father, will he give him a stone?
 Or if he ask a fish, will he for a fish give him a serpent?
 Or if he shall ask an egg, will he offer him a scorpion?
 If ye then, being evil, know how to give good gifts unto your children: how much more shall your heavenly Father give the Holy Spirit to them that ask him?
-Luke 11:11-13
+Luke 11:11-13 (KJV)

 Today is a very special day.
 It is Father's Day.
 I am sure that all of you gave your fathers a nice gift and a Father's Day card this morning.
 This is the day when we tell our father that we love him and say, "Thank you" for all of the things he does for us each day.